kube-zen/zen-watcher/README.md

    - Follows the Prometheus Alertmanager / Flux / Crossplane pattern: core is minimal; ecosystem extends it

 **See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on building sink controllers.**

 ---

+## 🌐 ZenHooks and Kube-Zen Integration

+zen-watcher is the core OSS component of the larger **ZenHooks** and **Kube-Zen** platform.
+While zen-watcher focuses purely on cluster-side event aggregation to Observation CRDs, the platform extends this with:

+- **zen-bridge**: Cluster-side gateway for dynamic webhooks and SaaS forwarding (platform component)
+- **zen-saas**: SaaS backend for AI routing, policy, and integrations (platform component)
+- **zen-integrations**: Integration handlers for Slack, webhooks, and other destinations (platform component)

+zen-watcher's OSS design ensures it can be used standalone, while platform components provide advanced features like AI-powered routing, dynamic webhook provisioning, and managed integrations.
+For more context on the overall architecture, see [zen-admin/docs/ZENHOOKS_V1_ARCHITECTURE_VISION.md](../zen-admin/docs/ZENHOOKS_V1_ARCHITECTURE_VISION.md).

+**Example Ingester configurations:** See [examples/ingesters/](examples/ingesters/) for canonical examples of Ingester CRDs.

+---